carmenng/profile/index.md

 ---

-I bring a unique mix of expertise in **AI research** (Center for AI & Digital Policy, ODI, MIT), **thought leadership communications** specialised in AI and digital technologies in infrastructure and industry (Siemens), and **breaking news journalism** (Reuters).
+I bring a unique mix of expertise in **AI research** (Center for AI & Digital Policy, ODI, MIT), **thought leadership communications** specialised in AI and decarbonization technologies in infrastructure and industry (Siemens), and **breaking news journalism** (Reuters).
 With over a decade of cross-disciplinary experience in Europe and Asia, I work effectively across domains to:

 - Collaborate with data scientists/business teams on AI projects
-- Anticipate and address policy considerations
+- Anticipate and address policy considerations in AI and sustainability
 - Lead cross-team innovation initiatives
 - Translate complex topics into impactful narratives for diverse audiences